Beyond the Valley of the Dolls

-Beyond the Valley of the Dolls is a 1970 American satirical musical melodrama film starring Dolly Read, Cynthia Myers, Marcia McBroom, Phyllis Davis, John LaZar, Michael Blodgett, and David Gurian.
-The film was directed by Russ Meyer and screenwritten by Roger Ebert from a story by Ebert and Meyer.
+Beyond the Valley of the Dolls is a 1970 American satirical musical melodrama film starring Dolly Read, Cynthia Myers, Marcia McBroom, Phyllis Davis, John LaZar, Michael Blodgett, Erica Gavin, and David Gurian.
+The film was directed by Russ Meyer and written by Roger Ebert from a story by Ebert and Meyer.

-Originally intended as a sequel to the 1967 film Valley of the Dolls—"dolls" being a slang term for depressant pills or "downers"—Beyond the Valley of the Dolls was instead revised as a parody of the commercially successful but critically reviled original.
-Beyond met a similar fate; it was initially panned by critics but became a box office success.
-The film later developed a cult following in subsequent decades, and earned some critical reappraisal for its satirical and metafictional elements.
+Originally intended as a sequel to the 1967 film Valley of the Dolls, Beyond the Valley of the Dolls was instead revised as a parody of the commercially successful but critically reviled original.
+Beyond met a similar fate; critics initially panned it, but it became a box office success.
+The film developed a cult following in subsequent decades and earned some critical reappraisal for its satirical and metafictional elements.

 Plot

 Three young women—Kelly MacNamara, Casey Anderson, and Petronella "Pet" Danforth—perform in a rock band, the Kelly Affair, managed by Harris Allsworth, Kelly's boyfriend.
 The four travel to Los Angeles to find Kelly's estranged aunt, Susan Lake, heiress to a family fortune.
 After Susan promises Kelly a third of her inheritance, Porter Hall, her sleazy financial advisor, discredits Kelly as a "hippie" to dissuade Susan from dividing the fortune he secretly wants to embezzle.

-Undeterred, Susan introduces the Kelly Affair to a flamboyant, well-connected rock producer, Ronnie "Z-Man" Barzell, who coaxes them into an impromptu performance at one of his outrageous parties (after a set by real-life band Strawberry Alarm Clock).
+Undeterred, Susan introduces the Kelly Affair to a flamboyant, well-connected rock producer, Ronnie "Z-Man" Barzell, who coaxes them into an impromptu performance at one of his outrageous parties (after a set by the real-life band Strawberry Alarm Clock).
 The band is so well-received that Z-Man becomes their svengali manager, changing their name to the Carrie Nations and starting a long-simmering feud with Harris.

 Kelly drifts away from Harris and dates Lance Rocke, a high-priced gigolo, who has his own designs on her inheritance.
 After losing Kelly, Harris is seduced by the sexually aggressive porn star Ashley St. Ives.
 She soon tires of his conventional nature and waning libido due to increasing drug and alcohol intake.
-Harris's further descent into drug and alcohol use leads to a fistfight with Lance and a one-night stand with Casey which results in pregnancy.
+Harris's further descent into drug and alcohol use leads to a fistfight with Lance and a one-night stand with Casey, which results in pregnancy.
 Kelly ends her affair with Lance after he severely beats Harris.

 Casey, distraught at getting pregnant and wary of men's foibles, has a lesbian affair with fashion designer Roxanne, who pressures her to have an abortion.
 Pet has a seemingly enchanted romance with law student Emerson Thorne after a meet cute at one of Z-Man's parties.
 Their fairy-tale romance frays when Pet sleeps with Randy Black, a violent prize fighter who beats up Emerson and tries to run him down with a car.